MauricioSalin/memory-game/README.md

 node app.js
 ```

-Aguarde a mensagem `Running at Port 3000` e acesso no seu navegador a rota `http://localhost:3000`.
+Aguarde a mensagem `Running at Port 3000` e acesse no seu navegador a rota `http://localhost:3000`.